sclorg/s2i-python-container/3.7/README.md

-Python 3.6 container image
+Python 3.7 container image
 ===================

-This container image includes Python 3.6 as a [S2I](https://github.com/openshift/source-to-image) base image for your Python 3.6 applications.
+This container image includes Python 3.7 as a [S2I](https://github.com/openshift/source-to-image) base image for your Python 3.7 applications.

-Users can choose between RHEL and CentOS based builder images.
-The RHEL7 image is available in the [Red Hat Container Catalog](https://access.redhat.com/containers/#/registry.access.redhat.com/rhscl/python-36-rhel7) as registry.access.redhat.com/rhscl/python-36-rhel7 and the RHEL8 image as [registry.access.redhat.com/rhel8/python-36](https://access.redhat.com/containers/#/registry.access.redhat.com/rhel8/python-36).
-The CentOS7 image is then available on [Docker Hub](https://hub.docker.com/r/centos/python-36-centos7/) as centos/python-36-centos7.
+Python 3.7 is currently available only in Fedora as a default Python 3 version.
+If you need RHEL or Centos based images, use [Python 3.6](https://github.com/sclorg/s2i-python-container/tree/master/3.6).

 The resulting image can be run using [Docker](http://docker.io).

 Description
 -----------

-Python 3.6 available as container is a base platform for building and running various Python 3.6 applications and frameworks.
+Python 3.7 available as container is a base platform for building and running various Python 3.7 applications and frameworks.
 Python is an easy to learn, powerful programming language.
 It has efficient high-level data structures and a simple but effective approach to object-oriented programming.
 Python's elegant syntax and dynamic typing, together with its interpreted nature,